 Another trend in the industry is the increasing use of technology.
 Companies are using artificial intelligence and machine learning to develop products that are more effective and efficient.
 This includes the use of chatbots to answer customer questions and virtual try-on tools that allow customers to see how products will look on them before making a purchase.

-There is a growing interest in sustainability and eco-friendliness.
+There is a growing interest in sustainability and eco-friendliness with beauty products, skincare, makeup and personal care products.
 Consumers are looking for products that are made with sustainable materials and are produced in an environmentally responsible way.
 This has led to the development of new packaging materials, such as biodegradable plastics and recycled materials.